Research Experience for Undergraduates (REU)

 Preference will be given to students interested in research and/or considering an advanced degree.
 Members of under-represented minorities or students with disabilities are strongly encouraged to apply.

 Participants in the REU program must be US citizens or permanent residents.
-Students who have completed their bachelor degree by May of this academic year are not eligible for the program.
+Students who will complete their bachelor degree by May of this academic year are not eligible for the program.

 - Complete the online application form, including the personal statement.
 Information should be formatted to fit within the space provided.